notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * `Disable`: will not check to see if the file has been updated on disk
     * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
     * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the caret and scrolled-location stays where it was before the update)
 * `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
-If disabled, you will have to manually download the installer from the official website yourself.
+If unchecked, you will have to manually download the installer from the official website yourself.
-* `☐ Mute all sounds`: enable/disable sound feedback (example: if a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered).
+* `☐ Mute all sounds`: when checked, a sound will provide feedback on certain actions (example: if a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered); when unchecked, Notepad++ will remain silent for those actions.
 * `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used.
 (Other Encoding settings can be found in the [New Document](#new-document) tab of the **Preferences** Dialog.)
 * `☐ Minimize to system tray`: place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized
 * `☐ Show only filename in title bar`: use just the file name (instead of the full path) of the active file in the Notepad++ title bar